Learning to Evaluate the Artness of AI-generated Images: Experiment

 \textbf{Using only a single domain. } We evaluate the performance of ArtScore by training it solely on image sequences belonging to the face, horse, or landscape domain.
 Compared to using the full dataset, this setting results in a significant drop in performance, highlighting the importance of training the artness evaluator on multiple domains of artwork.
 This allows the model to learn from a diverse dataset with varying contents and styles.
 Interestingly, we observe that the face domain yielded the worst result, followed by the horse domain, while the landscape domain resulted in the best performance.
 We hypothesize that this may be because of the levels of alignment in each domain.
 The face domain is highly aligned, given that both the source and transferred generators are trained on preprocessed and aligned data.
 The horse domain is moderately aligned, as it does not require alignment in the training data as long as there is at least one horse in the image.
 In contrast, the landscape domain is the least aligned, unlike the object constraint in the horse domain or the position constraint in the face domain.
 Therefore, we hypothesize that a mixed requirement for alignment is more natural in the context of real paintings, as painters may not always set such constraints when creating their works.
 Overall, combining these domains yields the best results.

+\textbf{Using a Coarser Level of Interpolation. } In the main result, we vary the interpolation parameter $\alpha$ from $0.0$ to $1.0$ in increments of $0.1$, resulting in $12$ images per sequence, including one real image and $11$ interpolated images with varying degrees of artness.
+We explore variants of pseudo-annotated datasets with fewer images per sequence by varying $\alpha$, which represents coarser differences between art and real styles.
+As shown in Table~\ref{table:added exp}, longer sequence lengths generally benefit correlation performance.
+This aligns with our motivation to train ArtScore to distinguish fine-grained differences in the developed dataset, thereby enhancing its robustness during inference.

+\textbf{Using Fewer Sequences. } We train ArtScore with only a subset of the developed dataset.
+As depicted in Table~\ref{table:added exp}, the model benefits when trained with more sequences.
+A more comprehensive and diverse training set enhances the model's generalizability and improves performance on unseen images during inference.

 \textbf{Replacing the learn-to-rank objective. } We replace the ListMLE loss with the MSE loss to train ArtScore.
 The model is then optimized to output an accurate value of the pseudo ranking for the input image sequences.
-ListMLE performs better, perhaps because when using the MSE loss, the model is encouraged to give the same scores for images with the same ranking in their respective sequences, even though their ground-truth artness could vary.
+Our evaluation results (Table~\ref{table:ablation eval}, \ref{table:ablation corr}) demonstrate that ListMLE outperforms MSE in both instance- and algorithm-level evaluations, across various conditions such as sequence length and training set size (Table~\ref{table:added exp}).
+With the MSE loss, the model is encouraged to give the same scores for images with the same ranking in their respective sequences, even though their ground-truth artness could vary.
 This additional constraint could hamper the learning process.

 \textbf{Removing random swap argumentation. } We remove the data augmentation of random swap between different sequences when training the artness evaluator.
 Similarly, we observe a drop in performance.
 This experiment shows the effectiveness of random swap augmentation, which can provide a scenario where ArtScore needs to compare the artness between images with different contents and styles, making it more robust during inference.